marcosgz/esse-rails/README.md

 Esse::Rails provides instrumentation for Esse search operations.
 It uses Esse::Events to instrument when a search is performed.

-If you are using lograge, you can add the following to your `config/initializers/lograge.rb`:
+If you are using [lograge](https://github.com/roidrage/lograge), you can optionally require `esse/rails/lograge` to log search operations:

 ```ruby
 require 'esse/rails/lograge'